bitrise-io/bitrise.io/README.md

 ## Contribution to Bitrise stack, tools & steps

 If you want to collaborate with us creating useful automation tools and steps please go to the [`contrib`](https://github.com/bitrise-io/bitrise-contrib) repository and follow the guides. you can keep track of others' projects there as well.

-## Other useful tools

-We have a collection of useful tools under the [bitrise-tools](https://github.com/bitrise-tools) account.

-### codesigndoc

-[`codesigndoc`](https://github.com/bitrise-tools/codesigndoc) is a command line tool for fixing your code sign issues when trying to export the right identity and provisioning profile of your app for a CI for example.

 ## Sample Apps